1. Packing & Shippability

-There are steps to the packaging process.
-Rules abound and are far stricter for international freight.
+Rules far stricter for international freight than for domestic.
 Air freight and ocean freight function under different parameters, so it’s important to know what applies to which when it comes to packaging materials.

 There are two things to keep in mind when packing for air freight: size and weight.
-Air freight is more expensive since space is limited, and packaging materials add extra weight.
+Due to limited space, air freight is more expensive, and packaging materials add extra weight.
 If you’re looking for quicker shipping times, air freight will be your better option.

 Rules for ocean freight are a little more lenient.
 It’s much cheaper than air freight, but it’s much slower as well.
 If your schedule permits, sending your cargo via ocean freight is the way to go.
 Extra packaging won’t cost extra either.

 What is ISPM 15, you ask?
-This stands for International Standards For Phytosanitary Measures No. 15, and this delightful, necessary tongue-twister was created by the International Plant Protection Organization (IPPC), which is a part of the United Nations Food and Agriculture Organization.
-It’s a standard that a number of countries follow to ensure that the softwood and hardwood used for shipping are treated and certified before shipment.
+This stands for International Standards For Phytosanitary Measures No. 15.
+ISPM 15 was created by the International Plant Protection Organization (IPPC).
+The IPPC is a part of the United Nations Food and Agriculture Organization.
+Follow this standard to ensure wood being used for shipping is treated and safe for travel.

 Untreated lumber risks the transference of invasive species (plant, insect, or otherwise) across international lines.
 While we have species that are native to the U.S.—like the pinewood nematode—such a pest could pose a huge threat to the ecology of the country of destination.
 These critters, no matter how microscopic, can decimate a country’s native flora and fauna.
 The Eastern European Gypsy Moth alone can defoliate 700,000 acres of the Northeastern United States a year, causing millions of dollars in damage.